ejhammond/react-responsive-system/README.md

 So what changed?

 In 0.9 we moved away from the HOC `responsive(Component)` approach and adopted a streamlined hook-based approach.
 The hook-based approach is much smaller (in terms of bytes) and much lighter in the sense that we no longer modify your components "magically".
-Fundamentally, we've shifted from wrapping entire components to make them responsive to wrapping individual values/variables.
+Fundamentally, we've shifted from wrapping entire components to wrapping individual values/variables.

 ```js
 // 0.8.X